History, Objectives, Activities, and

 Dr. Harold Isaacs served as Executive Director from 1983 to 1989, and organized the first eight annual meetings.
 In 1984 he founded Journal of Third World Studies (JTWS) and has served as Editor-In-Chief to the present time.
 Dr. Isaacs was also Provisional President and Secretary-Treasurer between 1989 and 1991, and served as Treasurer from 1983 to 1997.

 Dr. William Head, Chief Historian, Warner Robins Air Logistics Center, Robins AFB, Georgia, has served as Chairman of the ATWS Nominating Committee, 1991 to 1997, and as Associate Editor of the Asian sections of JTWS from 1986 to 1997.
 He worked with Dr. Isaacs and Dr. Zia H. Hashmi in developing ATWS into a permanent institution.
-In 1997 Dr. Head created the award for the “Best Book-Length Publication Authored by an ATWS member” during the preceding year.
-He was President of ATWS, 2002-2003.
-He was elected to Executive Council position #2 in 2010.
+In 1997 Dr. Head created the Cecil B. Currey ATWS Book-Length Publications Award for the best book authored by an ATWS member, and he is presently chair of this award committee.
+He was President of ATWS 2002-2003, and served on the Executive Council, 2010-2013.

 Dr. Zia H. Hashmi, Formerly Professor of Political Science and Director of Center for International Studies at Georgia Southern University served in several positions: Associate Editor of Middle East sections of JTWS, 1986-1991; Provisional Vice-President/President-Elect (1989-1991), a capacity in which he organized the 9th annual meeting at Temple University; first elected President of ATWS from 1991 to 1992; Executive Director between 1992 and 1996, with Georgia Southern as Executive Headquarters; and chairperson of the committee which obtained U.N. “consultative status.”